 This MSc offers you the key business information and industrially relevant expertise, together with the science base, to meet this requirement.

-Leading centres of expertise, including Life Sciences and Warwick Business School, form a multidisiplinary teaching faculty.
+Leading centres of expertise, including Life Sciences and Warwick Business School, form a multidisciplinary teaching faculty.
 The course is delivered by lecturers with internationally acknowledged academic, industrial and government expertise.

-The course is a full time, twelve month taught programme with modular content, based around three strands:-
+The course is a full time, twelve month taught programme with modular content, based on three strands:-

 - Business Management